Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 When you contact us, we may ask you to provide us with some information so that we can confirm your identity.
 If other people (e.g. family members, support workers, solicitors) act on your behalf we will take steps to ensure that you have agreed for them to do so.
 This may include asking them to provide us with supporting information to indicate your consent.
 We do this to protect you and to make sure that other people cannot find things out about you that they are not entitled to know.

-Employees and third parties who have access to, or are associated with the processing of, your personal information are obliged to make reasonable efforts to safeguard it.
+Employees and third parties who have access to, or are associated with the processing of, your personal data are obliged to make reasonable efforts to safeguard it.

 Information relating to a tenancy or lease agreement will be kept for a period not exceeding Cobalt Housing’s retention period, as defined by National Housing Federation retention of documents schedule.
 The basic history of who held a tenancy at which property and when will be held indefinitely.

-In addition, we may retain personal information about former tenants to comply with national laws, prevent fraud, collect any fees owed, resolve disputes, troubleshoot problems, assist with any investigation, and take other actions.
+In addition, we may retain personal data about former tenants to comply with national laws, prevent fraud, collect any fees owed, resolve disputes, troubleshoot problems, assist with any investigation, and take other actions.

 It is important that the personal data we hold about you is accurate and up to date.
 Please keep us informed if your personal data changes during your working relationship with us.
 If your personal data changes, please let us know using the contact details at the top of this policy.